-The Mouth-Body Connection.
 Contrary to what you’ve been told, the goal is not to kill, kill, kill all the germs in your mouth.
-Some bugs promote good health in your mouth and the rest of your body—like the heart.
+Some bacteria promote good health in your mouth and the rest of your body—like the heart, for example.

 Bear with us if it’s a bit technical—there’s something you don’t understand, leave in comments and either I or Cass will address it.

 Dr. Burhenne: How would you sum up the importance of oral health for the health of the rest of the body?

 Cass Nelson-Dooley, MS: I think the US Surgeon General said it best in 2000, that the mouth is the “mirror” of health and disease in the body.
 If we think of the gastrointestinal tract as a river, then the mouth is the headwater – the source of that river.
 It sets the stage for everything that comes after in the gastrointestinal tract and in the whole body.

 [Tweet “The mouth is the “mirror” of health and disease in the body.”]

 The mouth has a variety of microenvironments that host different bacterial populations: the tongue, the hard palate, the teeth, the area around the tooth surfaces, above the gums and below the gums.
 700 species (1,2) of aerobic and anaerobic organisms live in the mouth and are organized in biofilm communities.